 - There is no hostility between the parents

 This Article is part of the series Debunking Family Law Myths.
 Visit our website again for further information soon.
-If you have a particular family law question you want clarified as a fact or myth, please email me at firstname.lastname@example.org
+If you have a particular family law question you want clarified as a fact or myth, please email our family law team at firstname.lastname@example.org